fengxia41103/myblog/content/downloads/pandoc/resume.md

 China Everbright Bank, Business Manager

 - Responsible for a $2M RFP.
-- Built the division's IT branch from the ground up.
+- Established and built the division's IT branch from the ground up, demonstrating exceptional leadership and organizational skills.

 ## 04/2004 - 05/2007
 Bit 9 Inc. (Carbon Black), Researcher, Tech Lead

-- Reverse-engineering Windows NT kernel.
-One breakthrough won the company a $6M A-round VC.
+- Led a groundbreaking initiative in reverse-engineering the Windows NT kernel, which resulted in a significant breakthrough that secured the company a remarkable $6 million A-round venture capital investment.

 ## 07/1998 - 04/2004
 Instron Corp., Senior Engineer

 - Single-handed firmware of its new impact testing line.
 Sales reached
-  $1M in the first year.
+  $1M in its first year.

 # Education
 - MBA, (04/2007 - 09/2008), Boston University